blockfrost/blockfrost-crystal/README.md

 # => "preprod"
 ```

-Additionally, there are also methods to test the current network:
+Additionally, there are also methods to test against the current network:

 ```crystal
 Blockfrost.cardano_mainnet?